gvwilson/buildtogether.tech/src/research/index.md

 ## What Do We Know About the Psychology of Programming?

-Do [%i "programmers!happiness" %]happy programmers[%/i%] produce better code?
+Do happy programmers[%i "programmers!happiness" %] produce better code?
 If they do, then focusing on their tools may be missing the point: it may be their environment and colleagues that matter more.
 Unfortunately, researchers haven't yet discovered how to induce happiness, so a randomized controlled trial